propalparolnapervom/CLOUD/AWS/Product_Sets/Compute/EC2/AWS EC2 0) Overall.md

   - Customers that can commit to using EC2 over a 1 or 3 year term to reduce their total computing costs

 **4) Dedicated Hosts**

+> Typically around licensing.
+When your regulator doesn't want you to have shared or mulitenent hardware.

 A Dedicated Host is a physical EC2 server dedicated for your use.